AlperRehaYAZGAN/temp-file-transfer-app/README.md

 This simple app has a two endpoint to handle whole process.
 If we assert server is listening on 9090 port, example requests are:

-- GET / : HTML form for upload file
+- GET / : HTML Home Page for upload file
-- GET /get/:file-id : Returns file by given file-id
+- GET /f/:file-key : Returns file info page by file-uploaded-temp-key
+- GET /api/:key/:filename : api get file by key
-- POST /upload-one : Form Data myfile for uploading file and returns file key to access  ,
+- POST /api/:filename : Form Data myfile for uploading file and returns file key to access

 ## Roadmap